 September 2019 | 1122 words | 4-minute read

-Realising the importance of maintaining resources for the present and future generations, natural beverages major Tata Global Beverages (TGB) has committed to sustainable sourcing of 100 percent of its tea brands globally by 2020.
+Realising the importance of maintaining resources for the present and future generations, consumer products major Tata Consumer, then Tata Global Beverages (TGB) has committed to sustainable sourcing of 100 percent of its tea brands globally by 2020.
 Towards this, the company is benchmarking its own sustainability standards with international and Indian codes.

 “Sustainable sourcing goes beyond mere economic considerations to include environmental, social and ethical factors,” says Anurag Priyadarshi, global sustainability manager, TGB.
 “Through sustainable sourcing, our aim is not only to ensure that our products do not unfavourably impact the environment but we also make a positive contribution to the livelihood of the tea growing community, in keeping with the group’s ethos of integrating environmental and social principles to improve the quality of life of the communities we serve,” he adds.